Separation Anxiety in Relationships: Signs, Causes & Coping Tips

 • You experience frequent depression or anxiety episodes or have panic attacks if separated from your loved one for a period of time.
 Just thinking about being away from them can trigger strong negative emotions.

-• Your daily commitments, work, parenting, self-care, etc., are compromised due to your fear of being away from loved ones, crippling your productivity and decision-making skills.
+• Your daily commitments, work, parenting, self-care, etc., are compromised.
+This can be due to your fear of being away from loved ones, crippling your productivity and decision-making skills.

 If this sounds like you, you aren’t alone, and you aren’t stuck.
 The first step in healing separation anxiety in relationships is understanding where it comes from.
 Relationship coaching can help you explore how your past relationships and environment made you feel unstable and fearful in your connections.
 This soul-searching work must be done in order to build healthier coping skills and heal your relationships.